Adult & Family Services Commission

 Agendas & Minutes

 Agendas are available prior to the meetings.
-The next Adult and Family Services Commission Meeting is on Thursday, April 21, 2022 from 10:00 a.m. to 12:00 noon in the Empire Room at the County Government Center (950 Maidu Ave, Nevada City, CA 95959).
-There is no Adult and Family Services Commission Meeting in August or December.
+The February 13, 2024 Adult and Family Services Commission Meeting will be held at the Nevada County Government Center upstairs in the Empire Room , 950 Maidu Ave, Nevada City CA 95959.
+(There is no Adult and Family Services Commission Meeting in August or December).
 Minutes are available following approval.

 To engage and empower our community to eliminate poverty, to create equity and prosperity, and assist people in achieving self-sufficiency through direct services, advocacy and community partnership.